KRFOSS/kali-docs/development/rebuilding-a-package-from-source/index.md

 ## Check for Build Dependencies

 Check for any build dependencies the package may have.
-These need to be installed before you can build the package.
+These need to be installed before you can build the package:

 ```console
 kali@kali:~$ dpkg-checkbuilddeps
 ```

 The output should be similar to the following, depending on what packages you already have installed.
-If **dpkg-checkbuilddeps** returns no output, that means you can proceed with the build, all of the dependencies are already satisfied.
+If **dpkg-checkbuilddeps** returns no output, that means you can proceed with the build, all of the dependencies are already satisfied:

 ```plaintext
 dpkg-checkbuilddeps: Unmet build dependencies: dh-autoreconf libnfc-dev libssl-dev